 Emma Young Dickson Papers

-Correspondence, diaries and other papers of Emma Young Dickson, documenting her service with the YMCA in France during World War I.
+Scrapbook diaries of Emma Young Dickson, documenting her service with the YMCA in France during World War I.

 Foreign Secretary Reports from China